-The astronauts and mission control were faced with enormous logistical problems in stabilizing the spacecraft and its air supply, as well as providing enough energy to the damaged fuel cells to allow successful reentry into Earth’s atmosphere.
+The astronauts and mission control were faced with enormous logistical problems in stabilizing the spacecraft and its oxygen supply, as well as running on batteries due to the loss of the fuel cells to allow successful reentry into Earth’s atmosphere.
 Navigation was another problem, and Apollo 13‘s course was repeatedly corrected with dramatic and untested maneuvers.
 On April 17, tragedy turned to triumph as the Apollo 13 astronauts touched down safely in the Pacific Ocean.